survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 * Install the newest version of some specific dependency, e.g., `npm i lodash@* --save`.
 This is a more controlled way to approach the problem.
 * Patch version information by hand by modifying *package.json* directly.

 It is important to remember that your dependencies may introduce backwards incompatible changes.
-It can be useful to remember how SemVer works and study dependency release notes.
+It can be useful to remember how SemVer works and study release notes of dependencies.
 They might not always exist, so you may have to go through the project commit history.

+### Tracking Dependencies

-There are a few services that can help you to keep track of your project dependencies:
+There are a few services that can help you to keep track of your dependencies:

 * [David](https://david-dm.org/)
 * [versioneye](https://www.versioneye.com/)